live627/remu/README.md

 `remuRemoveAttrs: false` true to remove classes and IDs, false to keep them<br>
 `singlePage: false` set to true for single page sites, the navigation will close back up on itself on click<br>
 `remuDisplay: "block"` by default this is block, sometimes you may want to switch this to table or table-cell or inline-block etc. so now you can.<br>

-## Changes from remuMenu
-- Removed the following properties in favor of CSS:
- - `remuRevealPosition`
- - `remuRevealPositionDistance`
- - `remuRevealColour`
- - `remuMenuCloseSize`
- - `removeElements`
- - `remuNavPush`
- - `remuShowChildren`
- - `remuExpandableChildren`
- - `.remu-last` is no more as it was not being used and can be reinstated by a pseudo-selector
- - Also removed `.remu-remove` as it seemed redundant.
-To expand uupon the example given: if you had a search box called `.search`, use `.remu .search`
- - `onePage` was renamed to `singlePage`